The Freedom Dividend

 As President, I will…

-- Implement the Freedom Dividend, providing Universal Basic Income of $1,000/month to all American adults between 18 and 64 years of age so that we may all share in the prosperity we have contributed to and participate in the new economy.
+- Implement the Freedom Dividend, providing Universal Basic Income of $1,000/month to all American adults over the age of 18 so that we may all share in the prosperity we have contributed to and participate in the new economy.

 An Excerpt from The War on Normal People